-Communication skills through written letters and documents are among the most important skills for your career management strategy.
+Communication skills through written letters and documents are among the most critical skills for your career management strategy.
+Your letters should be functional, understandable, easy to read and pleasant in tone.
 Your job-search letter will usually be the first sample employers have of your competency in written communication.
-Your letters should be functional, understandable, easy to read and pleasant in tone.

-There are seven basic letters you will probably use during your job search, as well as your career management strategy.
+There are seven basic letters you will probably use during your job search and your career counselling management strategy.
 Each letter has specific functions and should be used accordingly.
 A brief description of each letter follows.
-Be sure to sign the original letters and to keep copies of all correspondence.
+Be sure to sign the original letters and keep copies of all correspondence.

 - Application Letter:

-The purpose of this letter is to get your enclosed resume read in order to generate an interview.
 Use an application letter in response to specific job advertisements and vacancy announcements.
-Your strategy is to demonstrate that your qualifications fit the requirements of the position.
+This letter aims to get your enclosed resume read to generate an interview.
+Your strategy is to demonstrate that your qualifications fit the position’s requirements.
 Study the position description carefully and decide on one or more themes–education, experience, interests, responsibility, etc.–that show persuasively how well you fit the position.
 Link major job dimensions with your related past performance and experience.

 - Prospecting Letter:

-The purposes of this letter are to seek out possible vacancies in your occupation, to get your resume read and to generate interviews.
 Prospecting letters are used extensively for long-distance searches.
+This letter aims to seek out possible vacancies in your occupation, get your resume ready, and generate interviews.
 Target specific individuals in specific organizations.
-Structure this letter similarly to the application letter, but instead of using position information, focus on broader occupational and/or organizational dimensions to describe how your qualifications match the work environment.
+Structure this letter similarly to the application letter.
+Instead of using position information, focus on broader occupational and organizational dimensions to describe how your qualifications match the work environment.

 - Networking Letter:

-This letter is designed to generate information interviews–not job interviews–which allow you to meet individuals who can give you specific information about your intended career.
 Your purposes in seeking information interviews may vary, but your reasons for wanting to meet with a contact person must be sincere.
 Information interviewing is not a magic shortcut to employment; this interview requires solid preparation, sincerity and much effort.
 The networking letter is the first step in the information interviewing process.
-Normally, a resume is not attached to a networking letter, but it may be presented during the interview itself to help the interviewer address your questions.
+This letter is designed to generate information interviews–not job interviews–which allow you to meet individuals who can give you specific information about your intended career.
+Usually, a resume is not attached to a networking letter, but it may be presented during the interview to help the interviewer address your questions.

 - Thank-You Letter:

-This is one of the most important yet least used tools in a job search.
-Thank-you letters are used to establish goodwill, to express appreciation and/or to strengthen your candidacy.
-The basic rule of thumb is that everyone who helps you in any way gets a thank-you letter.
-When used to follow up employment interviews thank-you letters should be sent within 24 hours to everyone who interviewed you.
-Also, be sure to send thank-you letters to each contact who granted you information interviews and to those who provided references for you.
+Thank-you letters are used to establish goodwill, express appreciation and to strengthen your candidacy.
+This is one of the most critical yet most miniature used tools in a job search.
+The basic rule of thumb is that everyone who helps you gets a thank-you letter.
+When used to follow up employment interviews, thank-you letters should be sent within 24 hours to everyone who interviewed you.
+Also, send thank-you letters to each contact who granted you information interviews and to those who provided references for you.

 - Acceptance Letter:

-Use this letter to accept a job offer, to confirm the terms of your employment (salary, starting date, medical examinations, etc.) and to positively reinforce the employer’s decision to hire you.
+Use this letter to accept a job offer, confirm the terms of your employment (salary, starting date, medical examinations, etc.), and reinforce the employer’s decision to hire you positively.
 An acceptance letter often follows a telephone conversation during which the details of the offer and the terms of employment are discussed.

 - Withdrawal Letter:

 Once you accept a position, you have an ethical obligation to inform all other employers of your decision and to withdraw your employment application from consideration.
 Your withdrawal letter should express appreciation for the employer’s consideration and courtesy.
-In your withdrawal letter stating your decision to go with another organization was based on having better person-job fit for this stage in your career may be appropriate.
+Your withdrawal letter stating your decision to go with another organization was based on having a better person-job fit for this stage in your career may be appropriate.

 - Rejection Letter:

 Candidates may have to decline employment offers that fail to fit their career objectives and interests.
 Rejecting an employment offer should be done thoughtfully.
-Indicate that you have carefully considered the offer and have decided not to accept it.
-Also, be sure to thank the employer for the offer and for considering you as a candidate.
+Please indicate that you have carefully considered the offer and have decided not to accept it.
+Also, thank the employer for the request and for considering you as a candidate.